-- One episode of Ed, Edd n Eddy has the kids hold an election for "king of the cul-de-sac", with Kevin and Eddy as the main candidates.
+- One episode of Ed, Edd n Eddy has the kids hold an election for "king of the cul-de-sac", with Plank and Eddy as the main candidates.

 - The Fairly OddParents had the episode "Hail to the Chief" where Timmy runs against co-student council presidents Tad and Chad.
 In a twist Timmy wins but hates being president, so he intentionally gets himself impeached.

 - In the Foster's Home for Imaginary Friends episode "Setting a President", Frankie challenges Mr. Herriman for the position of house manager, and they hold an election.
 Bloo briefly posts himself as a candidate (mostly for the attention), and after coming last on the polls, becomes Herriman's campaign manager.

 - In the Futurama episode "A Head in the Polls", Richard Nixon runs for Earth President using a robot body (initially Bender's) and wins.
 "Decision 3012" is about another Earth President election, this time with Nixon running against a competent canidate of mysterious origins.